Prop 213 California

-What is California Prop.
-213?
+What is California Prop 213?

-(c) In the event a person described in paragraph (2) of subdivision (a) was injured by a motorist who at the time of the accident was operating his or her vehicle in violation of section 23152 or 23153 of the Vehicle Code, and was convicted of that offense, the injured person shall not be barred from recovering non-economic losses to compensate for pain, suffering, inconvenience, physical impairment, disfigurement, and other nonpecuniary damages.
+(c) in the event a person described in paragraph (2) of subdivision (a) was injured by a motorist who at the time of the accident was operating his or her vehicle in violation of section 23152 or 23153 of the Vehicle Code, and was convicted of that offense, the injured person shall not be barred from recovering non-economic losses to compensate for pain, suffering, inconvenience, physical impairment, disfigurement, and other nonpecuniary damages.

 The reasoning behind this law is quite simple.
 This law prevents those who do not protect others from their own negligent actions (by not acquiring the proper insurance coverage).
 Moreover, they should not be able to collect compensation for pain and suffering damages.
-Although Prop.
-213. states that the driver who does not have insurance cannot collect general damages, they can still receive compensation for medical bills and other expenses due to the physical injuries.
+Although Prop 213. states that the driver who does not have insurance cannot collect general damages, they can still receive compensation for medical bills and other expenses due to the physical injuries.

 This law is set up to prevent criminals from collecting “pain and suffering.”
-The downfall of this law is that insurance companies use the law to deny coverage to innocent people, or people who had a lapse in coverage.
+However, the downfall of this law is that insurance companies use the law to deny coverage to innocent people, or people who had a lapse in coverage.
 However, hiring a personal injury attorney will get you the settlement you deserve.